 Private financial aid usually comes in two forms:

-Private student loans are offered through independent lenders, such as banks or credit unions.
-While each has unique requirements, many offer benefits such as variable APR, reduced interest rates for automatic debit, and loans with or without a cosigner.
+Independent lenders, like banks or credit unions, provide private student loans.
+Each lender has specific criteria, but many offer advantages such as variable APR, lowered interest rates for automatic debit, and options for loans with or without a cosigner.

 While often college tuition costs more than most families have saved in the bank (especially for families with multiple children), personal savings are an important part of paying for college.